Bali Right Now

 -

-ATMs Widely Available ATMs are easy to find in Bali, with major local banks like BCA, Bank Mandiri, BNI, and Permata Bank having a strong presence.
-Most ATMs dispense 50,000 IDR or 100,000 IDR notes, with per-transaction withdrawal limits typically ranging from 1,250,000 IDR to 3,000,000 IDR (approximately $80 to $200 USD).
+ATMs are easy to find in Bali, with major local banks like BCA, Bank Mandiri, BNI, and Permata Bank having a strong presence.
+Most ATMs dispense 50,000 IDR or 100,000 IDR notes, with per-transaction withdrawal limits typically ranging from 1,250,000 IDR to 3,000,000 IDR (approximately $75 to $180 USD).
 Daily limits can be higher if you use ATMs from different banks.
 Be aware that some ATMs dispense cash before returning your card.

 -